MLIR Plugins

 include_directories(${STANDALONE_SOURCE_DIR}/include)

 With these changes, you should now be able to use make all and build the standalone plugin.
 Please note that the location of the StandalonePlugin.so shared object has changed.
-It will now be stored in the mlir/build/lib/ folder.
+It will now be stored in the mlir/build/lib/ directory.

 diff --git a/mlir/standalone/lib/Standalone/StandalonePasses.cpp b/mlir/standalone/lib/Standalone/StandalonePasses.cpp